 Section 22-332 Connecticut impounding and disposition of roaming… gives Animal Control the authority to impound roaming, unlicensed, neglected, or injured dogs.
 It outlines potential disposition through adoption, lost and found ads, and other options.
 In most cases impounding is a protective measure.

 Section 22-363 Nuisance makes it illegal to harbor a dog that is a nuisance due to a vicious disposition, excessive barking or other disturbance.
 The first violation is fined as a class D misdemeanor.
 After subsequent violations, a court may arrange the nuisance dog’s restraint or disposal.

 Contact Hebron Veterinary Hospital

 These are just a few of the important Connecticut Dog Laws.
-Call us at (860) 228-4324 if you want to know more.
+Call us at (860) 228-4324 or visit our contact page if you want to know more.